Effective Date: 10/01/01

 - if care was provided at the time and all eligibility factors are met on either;

-- one week (seven calendar days) prior to the stamped date of receipt by the Department or its agents, whichever is later;
+- one week (seven calendar days) prior to the stamped date of receipt by the Department or its agents, whichever results in the least amount of days being backdated.;

-- Site Administered Providers and CCR&R staff must date stamp the child care application upon receipt.
+- CCAP staff must date stamp the child care application and supporting documentation upon receipt.

 - If care is currently being provided:

-- Compare the signature date to the seventh calendar day prior to the date stamp.
+- Compare the date care started to the seventh calendar day prior to the date stamp.

-- Begin eligibility on whichever day (either the signature date or the seventh calendar day prior to the date stamp date) results in the least amount of days being backdated.
+- Begin eligibility on whichever day (either the start date of care or the seventh calendar day prior to the received stamp date) results in the least number of days being backdated.

 The case record shall be documented to support eligibility, ineligibility, and the amount of care authorized.
 When verification is needed to resolve questionable information, the case record shall indicate the reason the information was considered questionable or requires clarification.
 Case records must also describe what documentation was used to resolve questionable information.
 The case record shall also indicate the reason why an alternate source of verification was needed.
 For full procedures on Processing a Request for Additional Information Form (RAI) IL444-4480 - See Policy Section 02.02.02 Requests for Additional Information.

-- Compare the work schedule completed on the Child Care Application IL444-3455, Redetermination IL444-3455E, or Change of Information IL444-3527 Forms to the average weekly hours paid calculated from the pay documentation.
+- Compare the active (work school, activity search) schedule completed on the Child Care Application IL444-3455, Redetermination IL444-3455E, or Change of Information IL444-3527 Forms to the average weekly hours paid calculated from the pay documentation.
 Sick leave, vacation and holidays are considered countable hours.

-- Verification of Applicant/Client hours must be maintained as documentation in the case record.
+- Verification of Applicant/Client hours must be maintained and documentation in the case record.

 - When the average weekly hours paid is reasonably compatible with the hours completed on the Application, Redetermination, or Change of Information Forms, approve the eligible days according to reported work schedule.